wendyyng/Homemade_Meals_APP/README.md

 - Leave review on meals show page
 - Top 10 cooks on the index page
 - Place orders on meals
-- Cooks to receive notifications when orders are placed by customers
+- Cooks to receive notifications when customers leave new reviews
-- Customers to receive notifications when orders have been accepted by cooks
+- Customers to receive notifications when reviews have been accepted by cooks

 ## Screenshots: